History of Hyatt in Timeline

 2018: Partnership with Small Luxury Hotels of the World

-In 2018, Hyatt partnered with Small Luxury Hotels of the World, allowing World of Hyatt members to earn and redeem points at participating SLH properties.
+In 2018, Hyatt partnered with Small Luxury Hotels of the World, allowing World of Hyatt members to earn and redeem points at SLH properties.

-2019: Fortune Ranking
+2019: Fortune magazine ranking

 In 2019, Fortune magazine ranked Hyatt #32 on its list of "America's Best Companies to Work For".

-2020: HRC Equality Index Score
+2020: HRC Equality Index award

-March 2021: Opening of Hyatt's 1,000th Hotel
+March 2021: Opening of Hyatt's 1,000th hotel

 August 2021: Acquisition of Apple Leisure Group

-2021: Fortune Ranking
+2021: Fortune magazine ranking

 In 2021, Fortune magazine ranked Hyatt #16 on its list of "America's Best Companies to Work For".